 I’ve read Franz Kafka’s novels and short stories but after visiting the Kafka Museum in Prague discovered I only had a cursory understanding of his life and work.
 This unique museum presents in-depth information, making you want to learn more about Kafka.

 Kafka was a great early 20th century Jewish author.
 The “symbiosis” between Prague and Kafka’s life and work is well-known.
 He wasn’t Czech and wrote in German, but he was born in Prague in 1883 and lived there most of his short life.
 In 1924, at the age of 41 Kafka died from tuberculosis in a sanatorium near Vienna.
 He was buried in Prague’s New Jewish Cemetery.

 In 1999, the Kafka exhibition opened in Barcelona.
 It transferred to the Jewish Museum in New York City from 2002–2003.
-In 2005 The City of K. Franz Kafka and Prague opened in a museum prominently visible on the Malá Strana bank of the Vltava River in Prague.
+In 2005 The City of K. Franz Kafka and Prague opened in a museum prominently visible on the Malá Strana bank of the Vltava River.

-The interactive exhibition has two sections – Existential Space and Imaginary Topography – and includes displays dedicated to Kafka’s works.
-Then you pass by a series of handwritten letters, photographs, diaries, and documents detailing his life chronologically, including his career as an insurance attorney.
+The interactive exhibition has two sections – Existential Space and Imaginary Topography where dedicated displays profile Kafka’s works.
+Next you pass by a series of handwritten letters, photographs, and diaries detailing his life chronologically, including his career as an insurance attorney.
 You pass through a dimly lit labyrinth where music, spot lighting, mirrors, and eerie videos set a fun “Kafkaesque” mood.

 Many think that “once you leave the Kafka Museum you may experience some of the tricks the city of Prague plays on the mind”.
 I’ve been in Prague for three weeks now and think I understand that – two weeks ago, not sure I would….

 Existential Space Section

 “In this first stage of immersion into Kafka’s world, we look at how Prague affects and shapes his life.
 Prague acts on Kafka with its metamorphosing power, confining him to an existential space which he can only enter by fixing his gaze on the surface of things.”

 “Prague forces Kafka into a spatial constriction, steadily dosing out its secrets.
 Prague contributes myth, magic, and a magnificent backdrop but abhors clarity.”